Social Media Policy

 military social media rules

-The making of the Marine Corps Social Media Policy was as political as it was practical.
-To integrate shared social media into wartime communications, the US Department of Defense made a public decision to relax their military social media rules and prohibit command from blocking access to social media indefinitely on their nonclassified network.
-For…
+Making the Marine Corps Social Media Policy was as political as it was practical.
+To integrate shared social media into wartime communications, the US Department of Defense made a public affairs decision to relax their military social media rules and prohibit command from blocking access to social media indefinitely on their nonclassified network.
+Getting that…

 Read More